ICAS at Home Support Resources

 Janison Replay is a locked-down browser application.
 This means it will force shutdown of any programs/browsers or applications that should not be used whilst your child sits the ICAS test.

 You must install Janison Replay onto your child’s device if they are sitting ICAS Writing or ICAS Spelling Bee.
-You only need to install Janison Replay once.
+You only need to install Janison Replay once a year.

 If you are installing Janison Replay on the iPad, enter this URL when prompted to complete your installation: https://icasassessments.janisoninsights.com